 This study is being done to see if a new method for treating a heart rhythm problem called paroxysmal atrial fibrillation (AFib) is safe and works well.
 AFib causes the upper chambers of the heart (the atria) to beat irregularly, which can lead to symptoms like palpitations, shortness of breath, and tiredness.
 The usual treatment for AFib when medicines do not help is a procedure called catheter ablation.
 This procedure uses heat or cold to create small scars in the heart to block abnormal electrical signals.
 This study uses a newer energy source called pulsed field ablation (PFA), which may be safer for the surrounding tissues (like the esophagus and nerves) because it mainly affects heart cells.
 Another special part of this study is how doctors build a 3D picture of the left atrium - the part of the heart where AFib starts.
-Instead of the standard method, we will use a technology called CARTO SOUND™ FAM.
-This combines heart ultrasound (ice) with a mapping system to quickly create an accurate 3D model of the left atrium without needing a CT scan or extra injections of dye.
+Instead of the standard method, the investigators will use a technology called CARTO SOUND™ FAM.
+This combines heart ultrasound (ICE) with a mapping system to quickly create an accurate 3D model of the left atrium without needing a CT scan or extra injections of dye.
 The main questions are: Can the doctor successfully isolate all four pulmonary veins (the areas where AFib often starts) using only the study devices (CARTO SOUND™ FAM and PFA)?
 What are the side effects and safety of this new combination within 30 days after the procedure?
 About 70 adults aged 18 to 80 with paroxysmal AFib will take part.
-They will have one ablation procedure and will be followed for 1 month after the procedure.
+Participants will have one ablation procedure and will be followed for 1 month after the procedure.
 The study will measure how long the procedure takes, how much X-ray is used, how well the catheter touches the heart tissue, and any serious medical events.
 This is an early (feasibility) study to gather information for future, larger studies.
 It is sponsored by Fuwai Hospital, Chinese Academy of Medical Sciences, and will be done in three hospitals in China.

 See this in plain English?